 You are not “Just the Vet”

 The underlying premise of shared leadership is that decision making is not solely based on an individual’s formal position or title, but on their knowledge and skills.
 By virtue of their training, veterinarians are the animal healthcare experts in shelters and thus the most qualified to serve as the leaders in making decisions regarding animal care.
-According to the ASV Guidelines, veterinarians should be integrally involved in development of organizational plans for the shelter and must have supervision of medical and surgical policies and practices for the animals.
+According to the 2022 ASV Guidelines on Standards of Care in Animal Shelters, veterinarians should be integrally involved in development of organizational plans for the shelter and must have supervision of medical and surgical policies and practices for the animals.

 - Because animal health is interwoven into virtually every facet of sheltering, veterinarians should be integrally involved with development and implementation of an organizational plan, and must have supervision of medical and surgical care of animals.